Academics » Curriculum

 Semester | Credit: 1/2

-This study of three branches of Christian apologetics (classical, evidential, and presuppositional) equips students with Biblical responses to the challenges that await their faith in the secular world.
-That knowledge is then applied to current topics, including the trustworthy nature of Jesus Christ, the Bible, the problem of evil, evolution, postmodernism and evangelism.
+This study of the three branches of Christian apologetics (classical, evidential, and presuppositional) equips students with Biblical responses to the challenges that await their faith in the secular world.
+Apologetics helps answer questions on difficult topics, including the trustworthy nature of Jesus Christ, the accuracy of the Bible, the problem of evil, evolution, and the reality of the resurrection.

 Christian Living *